thwe/apigee-drupal/README.md

 1. From the command line, `cd` to the webapp folder

 1. Phing

 	In the "webapp" folder there's a "build.xml" file.
 Invoke the phing default build by simply typing `phing -f build.xml`.
 	This will trigger a series of commands resulting in a basic Apigee Drupal install.
+If you're on the Apigee development team and have access to the drupal-settings repo, `phing -f build.xml -Dbuild.type=internal` will get you the drupal-settings folder and then copy them to the correct place.

 1. Make sure the webserver (typically Apache) can write to sites/default/files.
 If there's nobody else using your server, you can do a chmod -R 777 sites/default/files and that should fix